-Before you do anything else, it is essential to learn what UX design is and what the UX process is.
-Therefore we have created a quick crash course which you can read here.
+Before you do anything else, it is essential to learn what UX design is.
+Therefore I have created a quick crash course which you can read here.

 With Figma, you can collaborate with designers and have your work always backed up in the cloud, allowing you to focus on what matters the most - Design!
 Note: If you do not wish to download it, you can directly use it in your browser.

 There are endless ways to find design inspiration out there, but how about letting it all come to you every time you open a new tab?
-Muzli’s updated extension does precisely that, bringing you the best of several inspirational sites, news, and design sources so you can get a dose of creativity on each new tab.
-(Credit: The New Web)
+Muzli’s chrome extension does precisely that.
+Each time you open a new tab, you get a fresh splash of beautiful apps and websites inspiring you for your next project.

 A community built around design within the context of technology.
 This is the perfect place to ask questions, receive critique, and get matched to a mentor.

 Another favorite of ours, the designer's league features more experienced designers focussing more on product thinking & critique.

 A professional community of 20,000+ designers in 100+ countries, Designers Guild is your secret weapon for leveling up your design career.
 It’s where world class designers share valuable advice and resources, discuss the future of design, and provide mentorship and job opportunities.
-Their mission is to elevate the design profession at large.
+Do join their group.